juan039/js-example-project/README.md

     Node.js

-next run:
+Next run:

     npm install

-in order to run the tests:
+In order to run all the tests:

+    grunt fullTest

+To run unit test with jasmine:

     grunt jasmine

+To run the acceptance test with cucumber and zombie:

+    grunt connect:develop

+    grunt cucumberjs